- What is the Backyard Bounty Co-op (BBC)?

 Backyard Bounty (at least initially) is using a model based on GrowMemphis, a project of the Mid-South Peace and Justice Center in Memphis, Tennessee.

-Barring other requests, products will be priced by Backyard Bounty staff based on what the market will bear and what prices other vendors are charging for similar products.
+Barring other requests, products will be priced by growers based on what the market will bear and what prices other vendors are charging for similar products.
 If growers contribute a unique item, the staff will ask the grower to help determine an appropriate price for their product.

-Initially, Backyard Bounty is allowing produce, flowers, and nursery stock.
+Backyard Bounty is allowing produce, flowers, and nursery stock, honey, salts, home made burlap tote bags and T-shirts with our emblem on it.
 However, we would love to expand to other products soon!

 In the future, the answer will likely be “anything that you are licensed to sell.”
 Unless you are selling a very large volume, selling fresh veggies and fruit (excluding cherries) does not require special licensing.
-Selling nursery stock or cut flowers up to $100 also does not require a license.
+Selling nursery stock or cut flowers will require a license.
 Other products, including eggs, dairy, and honey do have additional requirements.
 A good resource for understanding requirements associated with direct marketing of various farm products is the WSDA Small Farm and Direct Marketing Handbook which can be viewed or downloaded from the WSDA website.

 Absolutely!
 We encourage growers to sell their products through whatever channels are most appropriate for their operation.
 Ideally, the resources provided by Backyard Bounty will enable members to tap into market opportunities wherever they are available.